wheaties/AutoLifts/docs/src/main/tut/Folder-Functions.md

 ---
 # Folder Functions

-The Folders package contains several context transforming functions which form the corrolary of auto-folding logic.
+The Folders package contains several context transforming functions which form the corollary of auto-folding logic.
 Wherein folding syntax was concerned with a specific type and arbitrary functions, the folding functions are concerned with specific function types and arbitrarily nested types.
 Included in the package are the following transformations:

  * foldWith - places a function into an auto-folding context
  * foldAll - places a predicate into an auto-folding context which returns true if all folds return true